dtembo98/the-zig--inteview-coding-challenge/README.md

 - shows popular movies.
 - Allows you to search for a specific movie by title.
 - Allows you to view specific movie info.

+## Requirements

+- Any OS
+- .NET Core 3.0 or superior
+- visual studio or Rider by jetbrains
+- internet connectivity
+- The Movie db API key.